laliki/inconvergent_to_processing/README.md

 The codes used by Anders are written in p5.js and are available at https://github.com/inconvergent/inconvergent-sandbox.

 The sketches in this repo are the translation into Processing of the codes used in this week of classes that Anders taught.
+They were written just as an exercise, to get from Processing to p5.js, to understand the original codes and to help the students.